felixxs/corona-app/README.md

 ## Challenges

+- Functionality of Redux
+- Finding suitable Library for Charts in combination with Typescript

 ## Extra Features

 - Multiselect Countries for comparison
-- Custom "Stay at Home" - Loading Spinner
+- Loading Spinner
 - Dialog Window with Global Corona Data
 - Ability to switch between Line and Bar Chart
 - User can select a maximum amount of rows he wants to see and can then paginate in the Table